-Most have us have said the words, "Remember, Santa's watching" to encourage our kids to behave.
+Most of us have said the words, "Remember, Santa's watching" to encourage our kids to behave.
 But how can we help our children form the habits of being kind and polite that will last beyond this holiday season?
 We've got some ideas below!

-Don't miss our free download of a personalized Letter from Santa to help start this kindness project off!
+Don't miss our free download of a personalized letter from Santa to help start this kindness project off!

 Kick-start your good behavior habits by…

 1) Creating a daily kindness chart

 Everyone's heard of this system.
 Your kid behaves that day, they get a star on their chart!
 But as it is the holidays, why not try something fun and festive like an advent/Christmas countdown calendar to motivate their good behavior?
 Each day will offer a yummy surprise for your little one's kind actions!

 Holiday isn't just about getting the kids to behave, it's the season of giving!
 Come up with ideas as a family on ways you can show kindness, gratitude, charity, and love this holiday season.
 Create a checklist of all your ideas and try to accomplish one a day!